 With the hope of realizing a world free of nuclear weapons while hibakusha are still alive, in October 2003, Mayors for Peace developed the 2020 Vision (Emergency Campaign to Ban Nuclear Weapons), which is a set of concrete action guidelines aiming for the abolition of nuclear weapons by 2020.
 Based on this vision, Mayors for Peace is globally promoting various initiatives aimed at the abolition of nuclear weapons, forging links with member cities, citizens, NGOs and other organizations around the world.

-The EU Parliament, the U.S. Conference of Mayors (USCM), the National Conference of Black Mayors, the World Assembly of United Cities and Local Governments (UCLG), the Japan Association of City Mayors, and the National Council of Japan Nuclear-Free Local Authorities have expressed their support for the 2020 Vision Campaign.
-Mayors for Peace also received a message of strong support from U.N.
-Secretary-General António Guterres has issued a message which states that the total elimination of nuclear weapons remains the highest disarmament priority of the UN and that he will work with Hiroshima and Nagasaki to that end.
+The EU Parliament, the U.S. Conference of Mayors (USCM), the International Physicians for the Prevention of Nuclear War (IPPNW), United Cities and Local Governments (UCLG), the Japan Association of City Mayors, and the National Council of Japan Nuclear-Free Local Authorities have expressed their support for the 2020 Vision.
+The UN Secretary-General António Guterres has issued a message which states that the total elimination of nuclear weapons remains the highest disarmament priority of the UN and that he will work with Hiroshima and Nagasaki to that end.

 Even today, thousands of nuclear weapons around the world stand ready to launch on warning.